More Than 50 Years of Serving Our Communities

 - (2013) Little Rock, Ark. – National Bank of Arkansas was acquired and joined Arvest Bank, Little Rock

 - (2018) Little Rock, Ark. – Bear State Bank was acquired, along with many of its branches located in existing markets in Arkansas and Missouri.
-Arvest Bank will enter new markets in northeast and southwest Arkansas, southern Missouri and southeast Oklahoma.
+Arvest Bank entered new markets in northeast and southwest Arkansas, southern Missouri and southeast Oklahoma.